Description Of Sciatica

 Back complaints are the main cause of sciatica, such as a disc prolapse, arthritis, muscular tension in the buttock region and postural factors.
-It can also be related to other conditions affecting sciaitc nerve such as trauma (eg an ankle sprain over stretching the nerve around the ankle) or postural (such as sitting with legs crossed putting pressure on the nerve around the knee) The sciatic nerve in such conditions can become inflamed or tight and therefore gives rise to the symptoms above.
+It can also be related to other conditions affecting sciatic nerve such as trauma (eg an ankle sprain over-stretching the nerve around the ankle) or postural (such as sitting with legs crossed putting pressure on the nerve around the knee) The sciatic nerve in such conditions can become inflamed or tight and therefore gives rise to the symptoms above.

 Treatment Of Sciatica

 Initially, we have to work out the site and cause of the sciatica by completing a full back and leg assessment.
 Treatment may consist of joint and nerve mobilisations, myofascial release, exercises rehabilitation, electrotherapy and postural re-alignment.
 Acupuncture may also be of benefit.

 Where is your sciatic nerve?

 Your sciatic nerve runs from your lower back to the tip of your toes and carries information to and from your spinal cord to and from your back and out aspect of your leg

 Problems with the sciatic nerve can occur anywhere along the line of the nerve but is most likely to occur where the nerve comes out from the spine.
 Problems can occur where the nerve is stretched, compressed or has friction around it.
 Occasionally there is damage to nerve make up itself, but usually, nerve injury occurs from external pressure from another structure causing the structural or functional changes within the nerve and subsequently the pain or altered sensation.
 Sciatica can be triggered by the usual causes of injury - overload or underload of structures from a change in activity levels or trauma.

 How do you relieve sciatic nerve pain?